run2bizdocs/documentation/en-us/docs/4biz-helium/processes/knowledge/use/create-knowledge.md

 ### Saving

 When creating a knowledge, 4biz will always establish version "1.0" and, when changing a document, the operator can indicate whether the change should be Versioned or not and also if previous versions must be archived.

+!!! abstract "NOTE"

+    The tool will inform in a pop-up, if there's a same article you're creating exists in the Knowledge Base.

 ### Tips